-The Company is exposed to credit risk with respect to its cash and cash equivalents, accounts receivable, and derivative financial instruments.
+The Company is exposed to credit risk with respect to its cash and cash equivalents, accounts receivable, deposits and other receivables and derivative financial instruments.

 The Company does not have significant credit risk related to cash and cash equivalents as amounts are held with major financial institutions.